-BSW observations have better baseline stability.
-If the source is expected to have faint and/or wide lines, then BSW would be preferred.
+BSW observations generally have better baseline stability.
+If the source is expected to have faint and/or wide lines, then BSW modes should be preferred.
 If the source is expected to have bright and/or narrow lines, then the baseline quality is less of an issue.